Community Addictions Worker

 - Ability to manage one’s own emotions and strong feelings; maintain a calm and tactful composure under a broad range of challenging circumstances; think clearly and stay focused under pressure.

-- Awareness of the unique circumstances and needs of youth in addictions treatment.
+- Awareness of the unique circumstances and needs of newcomer youth and families in addictions treatment.

 - Demonstrated ability to conduct bio-psychosocial/spiritual assessments and collaborate with clients to design client-centred, strength-based treatment plans that reflect evidence-based practices and clinical skill.

-- Demonstrates knowledge and skill related to individual and group counselling services to youth whose primary concerns are alcohol and drugs.
+- Demonstrates knowledge and skill related to individual and group counselling services to youth whose primary concerns are substance use challenges and/or gambling.

 - Ability to match treatment services to client’s unique circumstances.